 - Life may become terrible for a while but don’t lose confidence.
 Start documenting incidents and gather witnesses to present to your supervisor.

 - Make a support group.
 Your tormentor will definitely have tried his hand at someone else in the workplace also.
 Gang up and scare him or her away!

-- NGO’s are extremely helpful and can take a stand for you specially if the harassment data is calibrated and displayed in an organised manner.
-They can come handy if the management is not willing to take up the cause.
-These recognized organisations have Police contacts and can help in case the harassment becomes serious or life threatening.
+- NGO’s are extremely helpful and can take a stand for you especially if the harassment data is calibrated and displayed in an organized manner.
+They can come in handy if the management is not willing to take up the cause.
+These recognized organizations have Police contacts and can help in case the harassment becomes serious or life-threatening.

 - Warn your stalker off by threatening to take his actions to the authorities or court for disciplinary action.
 No one wants to ruin their career and the misbehaving person will surely take a back seat!

 - In case of the absence of tangible evidence, frequently displayed misbehavior and testimony of other witnesses can be used to bring the misbehaving person under the law.
 But you need to report the incident at the earliest because there is a prescribed time limit under which the complaint will be attended to.